metasikander/www.BitcoinHivemind.com/faq/index.md

 Finally, the market environment does guarantee that these gamblers, at the very least, are always getting fair odds and charged minimal fees.

 And, most finally of all, Bitcoin already enables a great deal of gambling.
-Truthcoin seems unlikely to enable much marginal gambling, let alone marginal problem gambling.
+Hivemind seems unlikely to enable much marginal gambling, let alone marginal problem gambling.

 ### If PMs can be used to finance Public Goods, can they also be used to finance Public Bads (for example, to assassinate someone)?

-This question has grown in popularity to the degree that it warranted inclusion in [the applications paper](https://github.com/psztorc/Truthcoin/raw/master/docs/3_PM_Applications.pdf) (Appendix 1, forthcoming).
+This question has grown in popularity to the degree that it warranted inclusion in [the applications paper](https://github.com/psztorc/Hivemind/raw/master/docs/3_PM_Applications.pdf) (Appendix 1, forthcoming).

 <!--